Alfresco/alfresco-ng2-components/README.md

 ## Introduction

-See the [introduction page](docs/user-guide/adf-introduction.md) in our [documentation](docs/README.md) for an overview of ADF along with links to useful starting points.
+See the [introduction page](docs/user-guide/adf-introduction.md) in our [documentation](docs/README.md) for an overview of ADF along with link to useful starting points.

 ## Prerequisites